How many points converge to a heteroclinic network in an aperiodic way?: Networks, sequences, and switching

 \begin{defn} A heteroclinic sequence $\qb = q_1q_2q_3\ldots$ is \emph{preperiodic} with period $K>0$ if there is a $K_0 \geq 0$ such that $q_{k+K}=q_k$ for all $k>K_0$.
 It is \emph{periodic} if it is preperiodic with $K_0=0$.
 The sequence is \emph{aperiodic} if it is not preperiodic. \end{defn}

 A (homoclinic or heteroclinic) cycle as an invariant set~$\Cyc$ can be associated with a periodic sequence~$\qb$.
-In this case $\Gamma(\qb)=\Cyc$ is topologically a circle.
-Similarly, omnicycles are associated with a periodic sequence.
+In this case $\Gamma(\qb)=\Cyc$ is topologically a circle, because our definition of a cycle restricts attention to a single connection between a given pair of equilibria.
+Similarly, omnicycles are associated with periodic sequences.
 Conversely, for any periodic sequence~$\qb$ the invariant set~$\Gamma(\qb)$ is, in general, topologically a union of circles.

-Moving along a sequence now corresponds to a shift operation.
+Moving along a sequence now corresponds to a shift operation on a sequence of~$Q$ symbols for each of the connections in the network~$\Net$.

 \begin{defn} The \emph{shift operator} $\Shft: \sset{1, \dotsc, Q}^\N\to \sset{1, \dotsc, Q}^\N$ acts as a one-sided shift on sequences, that is,

 \end{defn}

 While we talk about sequences on a network for the remainder of the paper, note that this is not necessarily the most efficient coding.
 For a general network, an optimal coding should take into account what happens at \emph{distribution nodes}\footnote{While \emph{distribution node} is used in~\cite{Castro_2023}, such nodes are called \emph{splitting nodes} in~\cite{AshwinCastroLohse2020}.}, i.e., equilibria that have more than one outgoing heteroclinic connection in the network~$\Net$.
 We illustrate this with an example.